zeropointnine/tts-audiobook-tool/README.md

     pip install -r requirements-vibevoice.txt

-Note that because Microsoft has (temporarily?) removed the source code from their github repo, we are currently pulling from a [third-party archived version](https://github.com/shijincai/VibeVoice).
+Note that because Microsoft removed the source code from their project github repo, we are pulling from an archived, third-party fork, [vibevoice-community](https://github.com/vibevoice-community/VibeVoice).

 ### Additional steps for CUDA: